Kremnari/kremnari.github.io/README.md

 # kremnari.github.io

 Welcome to my base repo!
 I am Kremnari and I am seeking to make programming simpler, while scaling to more integrated and personalized functionality.
-I have an intriguing ability to learn complex abstractions and see them for the simplicities that they are construct from.
+I have an intriguing ability to learn complex abstractions and see them for the simplicities that they are constructed from.